rankutah/blog/sites/rank-utah/content/spotlights/utah-seo-marketing.md

 ## Summary

 Relevance, prominence, and proximity are the three pillars of local SEO.
-Your website and Google Business Profile are two of the most powerful tools you have.
+Your website, blog, and Google Business Profile are the most powerful tools you have.
 When combined with SEO rank tracking tools and analytics, you'll know where to improve and grow.

 ## Request Help